A 60-acre site was purchased at 30% of market-rate – saving 70% on land.

-Negotiated incentive and expense reduction of $6.6 million: permit fees, extension of utilities, property tax abatement, sales tax rebate on construction, relocation assistance for management, and funds for recruiting, hiring and training
+Colliers negotiated incentives and expense reduction of $6.6 million that included permit fees, the extension of utilities, property tax abatement, sales tax rebate on construction materials, relocation assistance for management, and funds for recruiting, hiring, and training.

-Incentives and expense reduction equaled 16% of total project investment for the new Texas Distribution Center.
+Incentives and expense reduction equaled 16% of the total project investment for the new Texas Distribution Center.

 Despite the national recession 2008-2010, Houston maintained strong economic growth due to the oil “boom” and led the country in job growth in 2010 and 2011.
 Good distribution sites were hard to find, especially those central to the metro area from which it would be cost efficient to service retail stores.
 Land costs were high, usually between $3.00 and $5.00 per square foot, much higher cost than Aldi had budgeted for the project.